-Join George Maestri for an in-depth discussion in this video The importance of timing, part of Foundations of Animation.
+Join George Maestri for an in-depth discussion in this video The importance of timing, part of Animation Foundations: Fundamentals.

 Since animation is a time-based medium, developing a good sense of timing is very important to creating good animation.
 Timing is what gives meaning to the motion.
 The speed at which things happen affect the perception of the scene and give it mood.
 Good timing starts at the project level.
 We have a length to our project, whether it is a 30-second commercial or a 2-hour movie.
 The timing of scenes within that project helps to tell the story.

 Within a scene, we have the timing and blocking of the action within the scene.
 And each action can be broken down into parts.
 Timing in animation is very similar to music.
 The individual scenes can be seen as verses, courses, or movements.
 The individual notes of music can be seen as the individual actions within the scene.
 As with music, each action must be timed properly, so it appears at the right pace and the audience can absorb it.
 A good example might be a rocket taking off.